-Listen in to Victor Davis Hanson and cohost Jack Fowler as they reflect on the Manchin decision, Omicron and the truth crisis, Kamala’s run-in with Charlemagne, and the special gift to 2024, Hillary.
+Listen to Victor Davis Hanson and cohost Jack Fowler as they talk over the economy, Steve Bannon and the January-6th Committee, and don’t miss the analysis of military recruitment and crisis.

 Episode 59 of The Victor Davis Hanson Podcast